 The Site lies at an elevation of approximately 5 m above Ordnance Datum (m AOD) according to Ireland Grid Reference.
-The elevation falls towards the west end of the cable run.
+The local topography falls to the immediately north towards the River Liffey then rises again.

 5.1.3 Current Surrounding Land Use